 A root cellar is not very common in modern-day farming.
 It is an underground storage facility used for storing fruits, vegetables and other foods.
 It is helpful in places with cold winters.
 Thus, people can keep their products safe and fresh in that climate conditions.

 A pigpen or sty is used for rearing domestic pigs.
 It is also known as a hog pen or pig parlour.

-Thinking outside the box! - See the 3-room house this Nigerian man built with 14,800 plastic bottles, social media reacts (photos)
+Thinking outside the box!
+Nigerian man builds 3-bedroom house with 14,800 plastic bottles, photos emerge

 13. Abattoir or slaughterhouse